-As a Caru programme partner, All Ireland Institute of Hospice and Palliative Care (AIIHPC) will facilitate 6 webinars annually, on a wide range of topics which reflect the complexity of both palliative care and the care of older people.
-These will include topics of interest in areas of clinical knowledge, symptom recognition, patient management and awareness of current best practices.
-Sectoral developments of national importance and updates in palliative care and the care of older people will also form part of the webinar programme.
+As a Caru programme partner, All Ireland Institute of Hospice and Palliative Care (AIIHPC) facilitates 6 webinars annually.
+These online events cover a wide range of topics which reflect the complexity of both palliative care and the care of older people.
+These include topics of interest in areas of clinical knowledge, symptom recognition, patient management and current best practices.
+Sectoral developments of national importance and updates in palliative care and the care of older people also form part of the webinar programme.

-The webinars are one hour long and include a short presentation by a subject expert, followed by a facilitated questions and answers session with a panel of experts from a range of disciplines and organisations.
-Participants are encouraged to submit burning topic related questions during the registration process for each webinar as well during each session.
-These questions and feedback help to shape the content of future Caru AIIHIPC webinars.
+The webinars are one hour long and include a presentation by a subject expert, followed by a facilitated questions and answers session, usually with a panel of experts from a range of disciplines and organisations.
+Participants are encouraged to submit topic related questions during the registration process for each webinar, as well during each session via the chat facility.

-Recordings of Caru Webinars are available on The Caru Learning Hub area of our Palliative Hub Learning Platform
+All webinars are recorded and are accessible on the Caru Learning Hub area of the AIIHPC Palliative Hub Learning Platform.

 2023 webinar series

 A Palliative Care Approach for People Living with Dementia in Residential Settings.
 Prof Suzanne Timmons, University College Cork